LeonStansfield/TrafficSimulation/docs/running_guide.md

 ## Running the Simulation

 After a successful compilation, the executable will be located in the build directory.

-`./TrafficSimulator OSMFile(str) NumberOfVehicles(int) FastSimulation(bool, optional) SimulationTicks(int, optional, only using if FastSimulation is true)`

-`./TrafficSimulator ConfigFile(str)`
+The excecutable can be run using the following arguments, or the arguments can be set in a config file, which is then passed as an argument.

 Examples: